 With the connections I had mad with many young people during the uprising in early 2011 and keeping in contact, I soon began hearing about the military trials that were unfolding months after the start of the revolution.
 It was then my research began.
 I came to realize that these human rights issues were being overlooked and felt a strong need to locate people who wanted their voices heard.
 In January 2012, I embarked on a personal project to shed light on this very sensitive topic and for the second time since the Egyptian uprisings began, I found myself in downtown Cairo.
-Not photographing protests or demonstrations, rather searching for individuals who had been captured or abducted by the Supreme Council of Armed Forces and who were detained inside a military prison for being part of or in the vicinity of sudden uprisings following the revolution.
-Some victims I have encountered have remained in detention for up to a year, along with serious violations of their human rights, acts of torture, as well as sustaining inhumane conditions.
+Not photographing protests nor demonstrations, rather searching for stories of individuals who had been captured or abducted by the Supreme Council of Armed Forces and detained inside a military prison for being part of sudden uprisings following the revolution.
+Some victims I have encountered have remained in detention for up to a year, along with serious violations of their human rights, acts of torture, as well as sustaining inhumane living conditions.
 It also appears clear that a lot of these people were very young in age, not extreme protesters, happened to be in the wrong place at the wrong time and was abducted at the hands of the Egyptian military.
 There have been cases of Egyptian children abducted by SCAF and prosecuted through Egypt’s adult criminal justice and state security courts, where some have been sentenced for up to 15 years in Tora security prison, and young women who have been forced to take virginity tests which is an act of torture in itself.
 Additionally, families of loved ones absconded by SCAF without warning are also victims experiencing hardship, often provided with no information and who are awaiting a trial date for their child that determines a future sentence.

-This visual documentation aims to address issues such as social psychological scars, post-conflict experiences, feelings of abandonment, the transition back to normalcy and how individuals and families are coping with the hardship and the struggles for their rights in the ongoing aftereffects of the Egyptian Revolution.
-Through these photographs, I attempt to portray and uncover the intimate stories of some of these people, provoke question, give voice to the voiceless, and bring greater awareness about the thousands of detainees who are held behind bars in Egypt, unknown for weeks, months, and possibly years.
+This visual documentation aims to address issues such as social psychological scars, post-conflict experiences, feelings of abandonment, the transition back to normalcy and how individuals and families are coping with the hardships and the struggles for their rights in the ongoing aftereffects of the Egyptian revolution.
+Through these photographs, I attempt to portray and uncover the intimate stories of some of these people, provoke question, reach a wide audience and bring greater awareness about the thousands of detainees who are held behind bars in Egypt, unknown for weeks, months, and possibly years.

 To license this work for editorial, creative, or other uses, click on the OZMO logo above.